influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/visualize/chronograf.md

 {{% note %}}
 #### Schema information is not available

-{{% cloud-name %}} currently offers limited support of InfluxQL metaqueries, so schema information may not be available in the Data Explorer.
+{{% product-name %}} currently offers limited support of InfluxQL metaqueries, so schema information may not be available in the Data Explorer.
 This limits the Data Explorer's query building functionality and requires you to build queries manually using